Logistic Regression

 As you can see we have a range of probabilities, odds ratios and log-odds.
 We need to be aware of which we are referring to.
 One way is to look at the range of the estimates.
 Probabilities always have a range from zero to 1.
 Logit units generally range from about -4 to +4, with zero meaning an equal probability of no event or the event outcome occurring.
 Odds ratios can range from very small (but positive) numbers to very large positive numbers.

-These odds ratios versions of the estimates are more easily interpretable than logit scores.
+These odds ratios versions of the estimates are more easily interpreted than logit scores.
 Odds ratios of less than one means that an increase in that predictor makes the outcome less likely to occur, and an odds ratio of greater than one means that an increase in that predictor makes the outcome more likely to occur.

 Discussion